 Picture two exhaust pipes next to each other on one side of the vehicle and you have dual side exhaust.
 Because two smaller pipes are part of the system, this is an efficient module that can contribute to a deeper sound emanating from the muffler.
 Typically, these mimic those found in higher performance vehicles but often without a huge price bump.

 Expensive and efficient, this type of system is an aftermarket option.
 With wider pipes, pressure is reduced, which increases engine performance.
 True high-performance systems mean changes to the manifold, which can be costly.

 Finding the Best Exhaust Repair and Replacement Shops

 All that’s to say, exhaust systems can be exhaustive in scope and detail.
-Leave modifications and maintenance to the experts, and your vehicle is sure to come out smelling like a rose.
+Leave modifications and muffler and exhaust maintenance to the experts, and your vehicle is sure to come out smelling like a rose.